Installing software to the clusters

 They do this by adding and removing software to the the PATH and LD_LIBRARY_PATH environment variables as well as set any additional required environment varibles, configuration or license files using the module load or module unload functionality.

-Module files are written in Lua or TCL on Stanage and TCL on Bessemer.
+Module files are written in Lua on Stanage and TCL on Bessemer.
 To see examples, check the module paths with echo $MODULEPATH to get an idea of what these should look like.

 Further detail on the environment modules system in use on the clusters can be found on the modules page.